-Whilst the Firm is not required to establish a Risk Committee under MIFIDPRU 7.3.1R, the Firm has elected to establish a Risk Management Committee comprising senior stakeholders with the required knowledge and experience.
+Whilst not required by MIFIDPRU to establish a risk committee, the Firm has established a Risk Management Committee comprising senior stakeholders with the required knowledge and experience.

-Equality and Diversity
+Diversity

-The Firm is committed to equality and promoting inclusion and diversity across the Group.
+The Firm is committed to promoting equality, inclusion, and diversity across the Group.